pauliacomi/pauliacomi.github.com/about.md

 large datasets.

-I have a comprehensive background in the adsorption of gasses and vapours, with a focus on gas storage and separation, as well as intimate knowledge of porous coordination polymers, their characterisation, synthesis and avenues of application.
+I have a comprehensive background in the adsorption of gases and vapours, with a focus on gas storage and separation, as well as intimate knowledge of porous coordination polymers, their characterisation, synthesis and avenues of application.
 Some experience in statistical analysis, rheology and colorimetry.